nicolair/maquisdoc-site/src/pages/developpement/markdown/rapidexo.md

     Returns a new list containing elements from the population while leaving the original population unchanged.
 The resulting list is in selection order so that all sub-slices will also be valid random samples.
 This allows raffle winners (the sample) to be partitioned into grand prize and second place winners (the subslices).

-Voir aussi en splice en javascript.
+Voir aussi splice en javascript.

 Les textes des exercices sont accessibles dans un projet GitHub.